 |Academic Year||Undergrad Enrollment||Bachelors Degrees Awarded|

-The mission of the Petroleum Engineering program at the University of North Dakota is to educate petroleum engineers to meet the growing demands in North Dakota and elsewhere.
+The mission of the Energy and Petroleum Engineering program at the University of North Dakota is to educate petroleum engineers to meet the growing demands in North Dakota and elsewhere.